Ramil Safarov: Interrogation and trial

-When the case went to trial Safarov's defense asserted that the murder was committed because Margaryan had insulted the Azerbaijani flag.
-This explanation later underwent several variations in the press in Azerbaijan and among his defenders.
-It was claimed that Margaryan and/or Makuchyan had urinated on the Azerbaijani flag; used it to clean and wipe their shoes; and had played an audio recording of "voices of suffering Azerbaijani women and girls."
-Safarov did not mention any of this in either his interrogation or his court trial and made it very clear he killed Margaryan just because he was an Armenian.
+When the case went to trial Safarov's defense claimed that the murder was committed because Margaryan had insulted the Azerbaijani flag.
+The claim that Safarov had been somehow insulted underwent several variations among press and politicians in Azerbaijan, without any evidence.
+Safarov did not mention any insult in either his court trial, and made it very clear he killed Margaryan just because he was an Armenian.
 No witnesses were ever called during the trial to corroborate these allegations of harassment in court and prosecution lawyers strongly disputed that they had taken place.
 Despite the lack of evidence the Azerbaijani media, including state-owned media outlets, have circulated the version of the flag for making Safarov a national hero.

 The defense also alleged that Safarov was mentally sick when committing the murder; however, the forensic medical examination, which was upheld by the judge, showed that "Safarov was sane and aware of the consequences of his act".

 On April 13, 2006, a Hungarian court sentenced Safarov to life imprisonment without right of appeal for 30 years.
 The judge, András Vaskuti, cited the premeditated nature and brutality of the crime and the fact that Safarov showed no remorse for his deeds as the reasons for the sentence.
 Handing down a life sentence, the judge particularly emphasised that “the murder of a sleeping man in peace time is always a crime and cannot be an act of heroism”.
 On February 22, 2007, a Hungarian appeals court upheld the ruling following an appeal filed by Safarov's lawyer.